rtone1/Tasker/README.md

 # Tasker
-A MEAN stack application use to list task.
+A MEAN stack application used to list task.

-# Application is still being work on.
+# Application under construction